How Much Water You Need To Drink Every Day?

 Points To Remember

-• The more you sweat, the more you should drink
+- The more you sweat, the more you should drink.

-• Eat a lot more fruits and vegetables that contain a lot of water
+- Eat a lot more fruits and vegetables that contain a lot of water.

-• Drink more mineral water than colas, juices, and other beverages (if beverages then go for non-caloric ones)
+- Drink more mineral water than colas, juices, and other beverages (if beverages, then go for non-caloric ones)

-• Drink water before, during, and after workouts
+- Drink water before, during, and after workouts.

-Warning: An optimum level of fluid in the body is essential for the healthy functioning of the body.
-However, it is also possible, some people develop the habit of drinking water in excess and very frequently.
-This may result in pressurizing the kidney to function beyond capacity.
-The kidney may fail to excrete the excess water that could lead to the dilution of electrolyte (minerals) in the blood giving rise to sodium levels in the blood (hyponatremia disease).
+The kidney may fail to excrete the excess water, which could lead to the dilution of electrolytes (minerals) in the blood, giving rise to sodium levels in the blood (hyponatremia disease).
 The consequences of dehydration, as well as hyponatremia disease due to an excess of drinking water, are equally bad for health.